 No more manual transmission.

-The Passat differs from its two chief rivals in this class in that its standard engine is a four cylinder engine but isn’t a weak engine.
+The Passat differs from its rivals in that its standard four cylinder engine isn’t a weak engine.

-It doesn’t come across as ferocious on paper – it’s rated as developing 170 hp, less than the Impala’s standard 196 hp, 2.5 liter four (and much less than the Toyota Avalon’s standard 268 hp 3.5 liter V6) but nonetheless, it manages to get the Passat to 60 in about 7.5 seconds – while also delivering 25 city, 34 highway.
+It doesn’t come across as ferocious on paper – it’s rated 174 hp is less than the Impala’s standard 196 hp, 2.5 liter four (and much less than the Toyota Avalon’s standard 268 hp 3.5 liter V6) but it’s enough to get the Passat to 60 in about 7.4 seconds – while also delivering 25 city, 36 highway.

-This is much better on both counts than the four cylinder version of the Impala, which isn’t particularly fuel efficient (22 city, 31 highway) and not as quick (0-60 takes about 8 seconds) because it’s heavier.
+This is much better on both counts than the four cylinder version of the Impala, which isn’t particularly fuel efficient (22 city, 31 highway) and noticeably less quick (0-60 takes about 8 seconds) because it’s heavier.

-While the Avalon – which comes standard with a 268 hp V6 – is quicker (6.4 seconds to 60) it’s also much more expensive and – as you’d expect – uses more fuel (21 city, 31 highway).
+While the V6 Avalon is quicker (6.4 seconds to 60) it’s also much more expensive – and it uses more fuel (21 city, 31 highway).

-So, the 1.8-equipped Passat is something of a wild card in this class.
+So, the 2.0-equipped Passat is something of a wild card in this class.

 Power and economy.

-The only downside, VW no longer sells a manual transmission with the Passat.
-It’s been taken off the roster – along with the formerly standard in-line five cylinder engine.
+The only downside – if you’re a gear-jammer type – is that VW no longer sells a manual transmission with the Passat.
+It’s been taken off the roster for reasons of fuel economy uber alles.

-So equipped, the Passat morphs into one of the quickest cars in its class (zero to 60 in about 6.3-6.4 seconds, even with the V6 Avalon and V6 Impala) while still maintaining class-competitive gas mileage numbers (20 city, 28 highway, slightly better than the V6 Impala’s 18 city, 28 highway) and slightly worse than the Avalon’s class-best 21 city, 31 highway).
+Mileage with the V6 is 19 city, 28 highway, about the same as the V6 Impala’s 18 city, 28 highway) and slightly worse than the Avalon’s class-best 21 city, 31 highway).

-You won’t be disappointed by the 1.8 liter Passat’s ability to get going.
+You won’t be disappointed by the four cylinder Passat’s ability to get going.

 The turbo engine’s maximum torque (184 ft.-lbs.) is made at just 1,500 RPM – and it’s maintained throughout the power band – so it’s at your disposal whenever you need it.